-§29-21-16.
-Determination of maximum income levels; eligibility guidelines; use of form affidavit; inquiry by court; denial of services; repayment; limitation on remedies against affiant.

-(a) The agency shall establish and periodically review and update financial guidelines for determining eligibility for legal representation made available under the provisions of this article.
-The agency shall adopt a financial affidavit form for use by persons seeking legal representation made available under the provisions of this article.

-(b) All persons seeking legal representation made available under the provisions of this article shall complete the agency's financial affidavit form, which shall be considered as an application for the provision of publicly funded legal representation.

-(c) Any juvenile shall have the right to be effectively represented by counsel at all stages of proceedings brought under the provisions of §49-4-701 through §49-4-725 of this code.
+- §29-21-16.
+Determination of maximum income levels; eligibility guidelines; use of form affidavit; inquiry by court; denial of services; repayment; limitation on remedies against affiant. - (a) The agency shall establish and periodically review and update financial guidelines for determining eligibility for legal representation made available under the provisions of this article.
+The agency shall adopt a financial affidavit form for use by persons seeking legal representation made available under the provisions of this article. - (b) All persons seeking legal representation made available under the provisions of this article shall complete the agency's financial affidavit form, which shall be considered as an application for the provision of publicly funded legal representation. - (c) Any juvenile shall have the right to be effectively represented by counsel at all stages of proceedings brought under the provisions of §49-4-701 through §49-4-725 of this code.
 If the juvenile advises the court of his or her inability to pay for counsel, the court shall require the juvenile's parent or custodian to execute a financial affidavit.
-If the financial affidavit demonstrates that neither of the juvenile's parents, or, if applicable, the juvenile.
-If the financial affidavit demonstrates that either of the juvenile's parents, or, if applicable, the juvenile.
-If the financial affidavit demonstrates that either of the juvenile's parents, or, if applicable, the juvenile.
-If the financial affidavit demonstrates that either of the juvenile's parents, or, if applicable, the juvenile, the juvenile's custodian, does have sufficient assets to pay for counsel, the court shall order the parent, or, if applicable, the custodian, to provide, by paying for, legal representation for the juvenile in the proceedings.
+If the financial affidavit demonstrates that neither of the juvenile's parents, or, if applicable, the juvenile custodian, has sufficient assets to pay for counsel, the court shall appoint counsel for the juvenile.
+If the financial affidavit demonstrates that either of the juvenile's parents, or, if applicable, the juvenile's custodian, does have sufficient assets to pay for counsel, the court shall order the parent, or, if applicable, the custodian, to provide, by paying for, legal representation for the juvenile in the proceedings.